ruihao99/brh-cv/MD-CV/brh_cv.md

 - Studied the well-known size effect in TiO2 simulations.
 Researched the effect of TiO2 size on surface water dissociation by running DPMD of TiO2 slabs with varied number of Ti-O tri-layers.

-- Developed efficient python codes:
+- Developed efficient MDAnalysis python codes:

   - Surface water dissociation degree from MD simulation;